kr-25/HAMLET4FAIRNESS/README.md

 <img width="959" alt="hamlet-gui-rules2" src="https://user-images.githubusercontent.com/41596745/210392351-13491f27-e07f-4e3e-a012-4f2e3692bc52.png">

-We think at this process as an *argument* between the data scientist and the AutoML tool.
-The data scientist can consider the arguments at hand, and encode them into the LogicalKB.
+The data scientist can consider the iclusion of the proposed arguments in the LogicalKB.
 At this point, the next iteration can be performed.

 ## LogicalKB syntax